arneec/digits-recognition/README.md

-# digits-recognition
+# Digits Recognition
-a python program for digits recognitions and its predictions.
+> A simple python program for digits recognitions and its predictions.

 This program uses a dataset for training from sklearn.datasets.load_digits().
 From this training, prediction of new digits in any image format of any image size can be done.
 Might not be perfectly accurate since only 1797 (rows) data are used for training.
 For more accuracy use more data for training.

+For thorough explanation watch the video [here](https://www.youtube.com/watch?v=hB6IlpqHy-o).